-Whenever such tax is estimated as provided for in this section, such notice shall contain a statement in bold face type conspicuously placed on such notice advising the taxpayer: that the amount of tax was estimated; that the tax may be challenged through a hearing process; and that the petition for such challenge must be filed with the tax commission within ninety days."
+"Whenever such tax is estimated as provided for in this section, such notice shall contain a statement in bold face type conspicuously placed on such notice advising the taxpayer: that the amount of tax was estimated; that the tax may be challenged through a hearing process; and that the petition for such challenge must be filed with the tax commission within ninety days."

-B. That by capitalizing each ${f of}$ the letters in the statement contained in estimated, that the tax may be challenged through a hearing process and that the petition for such challenge must be filed with the Tax Commission within ninety days, the Audit Division was in substantial compliance with the provisions of section 1138(a)(2) of the Tax Law and, as such, the notices are not jurisdictionally defective, as alleged by petitioner, for failure to set forth such statement in bold face type.
+B. That by capitalizing each of the letters in the statement contained in the notices issued to petitioner which advised him that the amount of tax was estimated, that the tax may be challenged through a hearing process and that the petition for such challenge must be filed with the Tax Commission within ninety days, the Audit Division was in substantial compliance with the provisions of section 1138(a)(2) of the Tax Law and, as such, the notices are not jurisdictionally defective, as alleged by petitioner, for failure to set forth such statement in bold face type.

 - C. That section 1138(a)(1) of the Tax Law provides, in pertinent part, that a notice of determination of tax due shall be given to the person liable for the collection or payment of the tax and such determination shall finally and irrevocably fix the tax unless the person against whom it is assessed, within ninety days after giving of notice of such determination, shall apply to the Tax Commission for a hearing, or unless the Tax Commission of its own motion shall redetermine the same. - D. That section 1147(a)(1) of the Tax Law provides that any notice required under the provisions of Articles 28 and 29 may be given by mailing the same to the person for whom it is intended in a postpaid envelope addressed to such person at the address given in the last return filed or application made.
 A notice of determination shall be mailed promptly by registered or certified mail and any period of time which is determined according to the provisions of Article 28 by the giving of notice shall commence to run from the date of mailing of such notice.
-The mailing of such notice shall be presumptive evidence of the receipt by the person to whom it is addressed. - E. That a taxpayer has the right to rebut the presumption of receipt contained in section 1147(a)(1) of the Tax Law and, if successful, the ninety day period for filing a petition will commence to run as of the date of actual
+The mailing of such notice shall be presumptive evidence of the receipt by the person to whom it is addressed. - E. That a taxpayer has the right to rebut the presumption of receipt contained in section 1147(a)(1) of the Tax Law and, if successful, the ninety day period for filing a petition will commence to run as of the date of actual receipt of the notice (Matter of Ruggerite v.
+State Tax Commission, 64 NY2d